dotnet/docs-aspire/docs/storage/quickstart-azure-storage.md

 ## Add the .NET Aspire component to the Worker Service

 The worker service handles pulling messages off of the Azure Storage queue for processing.
-Add the [Aspire Azure Queue Storage](/aspire/storage/aspire-azure-storage-queues) component package to your `AspireStorage.Worker` app:
+Add the [.NET Aspire Azure Queue Storage component](azure-storage-queues-component.md) component package to your `AspireStorage.Worker` app:

 ```dotnetcli
 dotnet add package Aspire.Azure.Storage.Queues --prerelease
 ```

-In the _Program.cs_ file of the `AspireStorage.Worker` project, add a call to the `AddAzureQueueService` extension methods:
+In the _Program.cs_ file of the `AspireStorage.Worker` project, add a call to the <xref:Microsoft.Extensions.Hosting.AspireQueueStorageExtensions.AddAzureQueueService%2A> extension methods:

 ```csharp
 builder.AddAzureQueueService("queueConnection");